-Since 2015, Saudia Arabia has been leading a nine-nation coalition in an intervention in the Yemeni civil war.
+Since 2015, Saudi Arabia has been leading a nine-nation coalition in an intervention in the Yemeni civil war.

 The rebelling Houthis are backed by Iran.
-Since the overthow of Saddam in Iraq in 2003, a Shia majority government has also allied with the Persian nation.
+Since the overthrow of Saddam in Iraq in 2003, a Shia majority government has also allied with the Persian nation.

 Iraq demonstrated the nation’s vulnerability in 1990 when it rolled through Kuwait and massed troops along the Saudi border.
-Then-Iraqi ruler Saddam Husein claimed the kingdom was historically part of his nation.
+Then-Iraqi ruler Saddam Hussein claimed the kingdom was historically part of his nation.